Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Subscribe

-This Gluten-Free Apple Crisp recipe uses a blend of quinoa, oats and almond flour to create a crumbly, healthy almond flour crumble.
-It’s perfect for fall and great by itself, with additional fruit, or melted ice cream on top!
+Gluten free Almond Flour Apple Crumble recipe uses a blend of quinoa, oats and almond flour to create a crumbly, healthy gluten-free apple crisp dessert.
+It’s perfect for fall and great by itself, with additional fruit or vanilla ice cream on top!

-Almond flour crumble in a skillet on table
+Almond flour apple crumble in a skillet on table

-It’s September – you know that means all things pumpkin and apple, like pumpkin apple baked oats.
-While the weather is still warm, fall is in the air and in our minds.
+The fall season means all things pumpkin and apple, like pumpkin apple baked oats.
+While the weather is still warm, fall is in the air.

-So perhaps this healthy apple crisp is something you can add to your repertoire.
-It’s perfect for fall and using up those fresh apples.
+So perhaps this apple crumble with almond flour is something you can add to your repertoire.
+It’s the perfect gluten-free apple recipe if you still have apples to use up from picking!

 Gluten Free Apple Crisp with Ice Cream